Galaxia is a code written in

 outputFile set to galaxy1

-the final output file is galaxy1.ebf
+the final output file is galaxy1.ebf and the

 temporary files